salzmanlab/Equivalent-Junctions/README.md

 # Equivalent Junctions

-This repository contains the python scripts that can be used to extarct equivalent junctions for a genome.
-README_eq_junc provides more details on how to run the scripts and get the summary of equivalnt junctions.
+This repository contains the python scripts that can be used to extarct equivalent junctions for a genome. equiv_junc_genome provides more details on how to run the scripts and get the summary of equivalnt junctions.

 # Software